Rapids suffer first T20 Blast loss at Somerset

 After Michael Jones hit 21, Ollie Robinson starred with the bat for Durham, striking an unbeaten 69 from 43 balls.

-He put on 80 with Ashton Turner before Turner fell for 46, which halted their momentum as they ended on 168-6.
+He put on 80 with Ashton Turner, whose departure for 46 halted their momentum as they ended on 168-6.

 Somerset march on against Eagles

-Somerset had won their opening five South Group games but Essex performed brilliantly in the field to dismiss the 2005 winners for 150, with debutant Sean Dickson (42) and Tom Lammonby (34) the key contributors as Daniel Sams took 4-20.
+Somerset had won their opening five South Group games, but Essex performed brilliantly in the field to dismiss the 2005 winners for 150, with debutant Sean Dickson (42) and Tom Lammonby (34) the key contributors as Daniel Sams took 4-20.

 However, the hosts defended what looked an under-par score at Taunton as Matt Henry and Ben Green took three wickets each.